nehasingh931126/html-css-practise/README.md

 ------------------------------------------------------------------------------------------------------------------------
 This project is using the Google font called roboto You can use the external font or css.
 To add this to your project you can add it to the headers

 ------------------------------------------------------------------------------------------------------------------------

 This syntax with a comma is called a font stack.
 This is the Backup in case we donot have roboto font family then it will take Arial

 Basically let us setup the backup font by any reason the roboto fail to load from google then Arial will be loaded
 font-family: Roboto, Arial;

 ------------------------------------------------------------------------------------------------------------------------

 Why we have this css Class?
 line-height: 18px;
 To change space between the lines

 ------------------------------------------------------------------------------------------------------------------------

 Have a look into the computed tab in the Developers tool

 ------------------------------------------------------------------------------------------------------------------------

-TO remove the defualt margin from the p elements top and bottom margin is kept to 0 p {
+To remove the defualt margin from the p elements top and bottom margin is kept to 0 p {
     font-family: Roboto, Arial;
     margin-top: 0;
     margin-bottom: 0;
 }

 ------------------------------------------------------------------------------------------------------------------------
 New Lesson : Css  Grid
 This helps making the horizontal layout and also the grid like youtube pages much easier